jasoncjweng/Lolchess-Extension/README.md

 # Lolchess-Extension
-Displays TFT rank next to username in twitch chat.
+Chrome extension that displays TFT rank next to username in twitch chat.